akudnaver/GenAI-Chatbot-using-GPT2/README.md

 ## Contributing

 We welcome contributions to enhance the capabilities and features of the Telecom Domain Knowledge Expert Chatbot.
 If you have any suggestions or improvements, please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to customize this README to better fit your project's specifics and needs.